Manie Libbok: 2021–2025: Stormers

+2025-: Kintetsu Liners

-On July 22nd, Libbok's signing was officially announced by the Japanese outfit after reports had been making rounds since March.
-Initial reports hinted at a Sabbatical request, but it turned out to be a long-term endeavor after Libbok announced his departure from the Stormers.
+On July 22, Libbok's signing was officially announced by the Japanese outfit after reports had been making rounds since March.
+Initial reports hinted at a sabbatical request, but it turned out to be a long-term endeavor after Libbok announced his departure from the Stormers.
 He was signed with the Cape outfit until 2027 and according to coach, John Dobson, wanted to honour his contract.
 Dobson, whom had been very vocal about having both Libbok and Sacha Feinberg-Mngomezulu, said that it was impossible for both of them to coexist at the franchise.
 He also mentioned the latter's request one year prior to only play fly-half and mentioned that he doesn't desire to play from the bench.
 Therefore, Libbok's offer couldn't have come at a more opportune time.
 Dobson, declared that Manie leaves with their blessing and an open invitation to return in the future.